StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/mattermost.md

     Using Mattermost as a notifier requires at least one endpoint.
 This endpoint defines how TheHive connects to Mattermost.

     Select an existing endpoint.
-You can add a new endpoint by selecting [**Add a new endpoint**](../../manage-endpoints/add-mattermost-endpoint.md).
+Endpoints can be local, defined at the organization level, or [global](../../../../../administration/add-a-global-endpoint.md), defined at the client level for one or more organizations.
+You can add a new local endpoint by selecting [**Add a new endpoint**](../../manage-endpoints/add-mattermost-endpoint.md).

     **- Channel**